henrytseng/angular-state-router/README.md

 States
 ------

+StateRouter is design for building applications that can be represented with a [finite-state machine model](https://en.wikipedia.org/wiki/Finite-state_machine) (FSM), a computational model.

-States are data objects with an associated dot-notation name.
+States are represented through data objects with an associated dot-notation name.
 Child states inherit from parent states by default.

 ### Definition